What Is Mindfulness?

 - Make a gratitude list

-To learn more about the mindful practices and exercises we can use to support you, visit our Trauma-Informed Yoga page.
+To learn more about the mindful practices and exercises we use to support our clients, visit our Trauma-Informed Yoga page.

 How Can Mindfulness Help in Recovery?

-According to a 2011 article from the Clinical Psychological Review, awareness and non-judgmental acceptance of your experiences have a direct relationship to psychological well-being.
-In particular, there is evidence that suggests the non-judgmental acceptance of the self can relieve symptoms of anxiety, fear, anger, worry, and rumination.
-As a disorder, substance use disorder (SUD) typically includes co-occurring mental health disorders that have contributed to or developed from the SUD.
-Therefore, mindfulness is one way that you can build healthier thinking patterns about yourself and your SUD that will support healthier long-term behavior.
+According to a 2011 article from the Clinical Psychological Review, awareness and non-judgmental acceptance of our life experiences has a direct relationship to psychological well-being.
+In particular, there is evidence that suggests non-judgmental acceptance of the self can relieve symptoms of anxiety, fear, anger, worry, and rumination.
+Substance use disorder (SUD) typically includes co-occurring mental health disorders that have contributed to, or developed from, the substance use.
+Mindfulness is one way to build healthier thought patterns about the self and the SUD itself, that will support healthier long-term behavior.

-At Emerge Recovery TX, our clinical framework of care is rooted in acceptance and commitment therapy (ACT), which is a model of healing that allows us to help you reconnect to your body, mind, and spirit in recovery.
-As noted in the 2011 article, ACT was born from the realization that psychological distress has its roots in your attempts to try to control or avoid your negative thoughts.
+At Emerge Recovery TX, our clinical framework of care is rooted in acceptance and commitment therapy (ACT), which is a model of healing that allows us to help clients reconnect to their body, mind, and spirit in recovery.
+As noted in the 2011 article, ACT was born from the realization that psychological distress has its roots in our attempts to try to control or avoid negative thoughts altogether.

-These attempts to control and avoid only serve to increase the frequency and intensity of your distress.
-Furthermore, these habits impair your ability to engage in behavior that can support setting and achieving healthy long-term goals.
-Therefore, ACT was developed to increase psychological flexibility by teaching you how to rethink your habits and behaviors as you willingly acknowledge your experiences and their value.
+These attempts to control and avoid only serve to increase the frequency and intensity of personal distress.
+Furthermore, these habits impair our ability to engage in behavior that can support setting and achieving healthy long-term goals.
+Therefore, ACT was developed to increase psychological flexibility by teaching clients how to rethink their habits and behaviors as they acknowledge their experiences and the value those experiences hold.

 The relationship between ACT and mindfulness can clearly be seen in their core treatment processes.
 ACT is built on six core treatment processes, while mindfulness is taught in connection to the first four processes of ACT.